Air purifier company seeks emergency FDA approval for device that rids indoor air of virus

 ActivePure used CDC-approved labs that tested its products against the novel strain of coronavirus.

-Researchers found that ActivePure’s air cleaners could reduce the virus’s concentration in the air by more than 99 percent, according to the company.
+Researchers found ActivePure’s air cleaners could reduce the virus’s concentration in the air by more than 99 percent, according to the company.
 During testing, the air purifiers were turned to their lowest setting of 29-cubic-feet per minute of air movement.

 ActivePure, which is owned by the 96-year-old company Aerus Holdings, isn’t the only air purification firm seeking to combat the ongoing coronavirus outbreak.
 In September, Hong Kong-based Aurabeat said it received FDA permission to market its device as a medical-grade air purifier under the agency’s modified enforcement policy amid the public health crisis.

 More may be on the way.
-Study trials found that the PYURE Company’s air purifier reduced airborne SARS-CoV-2 below the limit of detection in 80 minutes.
+Study trials found the PYURE Company’s air purifier reduced airborne SARS-CoV-2 below the limit of detection in 80 minutes.

 The air-cleaning technology may serve as one way to reduce exposure to the virus, which health experts say is spread primarily via respiratory droplets.
 However, it’s far from a cure or vaccine.